-The fiber and medium chain tryglyceride fats in coconut also help boost the metabolism due to the way they are used during digestion.
+The fiber and medium-chain triglyceride fats in coconut also help boost the metabolism due to the way they are used during digestion.
 Not only does this give you energy, but also creates a thermogenic effect in the body where your calorie burn is increased naturally.
-Keep in mind, this doesn’t apply for eating coconut in excessive amounts, but instead of using it in small to moderate servings in place of sugary foods, refined grains, processed foods, fast food, etc., so use a few tablespoons a day to see how you benefit.
+Keep in mind, this doesn’t apply to eating coconut in excessive amounts, but instead of using it in small to moderate servings in place of sugary foods, refined grains, processed foods, fast food, etc., so use a few tablespoons a day to see how you benefit.

 Folate is a B vitamin we need for healthy metabolism and red blood cell function.
 It’s also essential for healthy brain development in infants.
 Coconut meat contains 20 percent of your daily folate needs in a 1/2 cup of fresh meat.
 Avocados, asparagus, bananas, spinach, and beans are also great sources of folate too.

 Potassium is an incredibly important mineral for our health.
 It reduces high blood pressure and aids in water balance in the body to counteract too much sodium (bye-bye bloat!).
 We need 4,700 milligrams of potassium a day.
 Fresh fruits and vegetables are the best source, and coconut is a great option.
 The tropical fruit contains 285 milligrams of potassium in 1/2 cup of fresh meat.
 Coconut water is even higher, while coconut flour and butter are a bit lower.